 Something that I've seen crop up from time to time during games and discussions is the false assumption that Jokers always act first in combat.
 This assumption overlooks one of the biggest tactical advantages of the Joker:

-If you're dealt a Joker for initiative, you can act whenever you like, even interrupting other characters in the middle of their own actions!
+If you're dealt a Joker for initiative, then you can act whenever you like, even interrupting other characters in the middle of their own actions!

 Of course any card can be used to go on Hold in order to act later in the round, but if you become Shaken while on Hold you lose your action, and if you want to interrupt someone mid-action you have to beat them with an opposed Agility roll, which can often be a risky prospect.